cerfacs-globc/icclim/doc/source/how_to/dask.rst

 Large to huge dataset (1GB and above)
 -------------------------------------
-If you which to compute climate indices of a large datasets, a personal computer is probably inappropriate.
+If you wish to compute climate indices of a large datasets, a personal computer may not be appropriate.
-In that case you can deploy a real dask cluster as opposed to the LocalCluster.
+In that case you can deploy a real dask cluster as opposed to the LocalCluster seen before.
 You can find more information on how to deploy dask cluster here: https://docs.dask.org/en/stable/scheduling.html#dask-distributed-cluster

-If you must run your computation on limited resources, you can try to:
+However, if you must run your computation on limited resources, you can try to:

 * Use only one or two threads on a single worker.
 This will drastically slow down the computation but very few chunks will be in memory at once letting you use quite large chunks.
-* Use small chunk size, but beware the smaller they are the more complex dask graph becomes.
+* Use small chunk size, but beware the smaller they are, the more dask creates tasks thus, the more complex the dask graph becomes.
+* Rechunk your dataset into a zarr storage to optimize file reading and reduce the amount of rechunking tasks needed by dask.
+For this, you should consider the Pangeo rechunker library to ease this process: https://rechunker.readthedocs.io/en/latest/ A shorthand to Pangeo rechunker is available in icclim with `icclim.create_optimized_zarr_store`.
-* Split you data into smaller netcdf inputs and run the computation multiple time.
+* Split your data into smaller netcdf inputs and run the computation multiple times.

 The last point is the most frustrating option because chunking is supposed to do exactly that.
 But, sometimes it can be easier to chunk "by hand" than to find the exact configuration that fit for the input dataset.
-You also want to consider the Pangeo rechunker library to ease this process: https://rechunker.readthedocs.io/en/latest/

 Real example
 ------------